ethereum/populus/docs/dev_cycle.part-01.rst

 .. note::

-    If a contract has a fallback function, any transaction or sending of ether to an address with code will result in it's code being invoked.
+    If a contract has a fallback function, any transaction or sending of ether to an address with code will result in its code being invoked.

 **Payable**:
 ``function donate(uint usd_rate) public payable nonZeroValue {...}`` and ``function () payable {...}`` use the *payable*